STEMTera/stemtera.github.io/en/begin/_posts/2000-01-09-first-sketch.md

 author: jpliew
 title: "First Sketch"
 layout: guide
-post-card-type: article
+post-card-type: image
+card-image: stemtera_tx_rx_blink.svg
 lang: en
-description: How to upload Arduino sketch into the (STMB)
+description: Learn how to upload Arduino sketch into the (STMB).
+Now, everything has been configured properly and you are ready to upload your first sketch.
+The quickest way to try your first sketch is to run the `Blink` example.
+Click File -> Examples -> 01.Basics -> Blink.
+The `Blink` sketch will be loaded into the Arduino IDE.

 contents:
 - Uploading Your First Sketch
 ---